 Cotton buds are also useful but sneaky little buggers.
 Most have small sticks that are made of plastic, creating a huge pollution waste problem.
 In fact, the UK uses 13.2 billion of them annually.

 The better alternative is to use cotton swabs made from hemp or paper.
 There is also a new reusable cotton bud on the market: the last swab.

 Plastic In Period Products

-Did you know that most conventional brands use tampons with plastic applicators and put plastic in their sanitary pads and panty liners?
-In fact, a recent study shows that a pack of conventional period pads contains the equivalent of five plastic carrier bags!
+Did you know that most conventional brands use tampons with plastic applicators and put plastic in their pads and panty liners?
+In fact, a recent study shows that a conventional pack of period pads contains the equivalent of five plastic carrier bags!

 With an average of 11,000 disposable period products used in a woman’s reproductive lifetime, we must be aware of our plastic period waste.

-Natracare is proudly on the mission for #PlasticFreePeriods, one 100% organic cotton tampon at a time.
+Natracare is proudly on a mission for plastic free periods, one 100% organic cotton tampon at a time.

 Microplastics from Clothing

 Did you know many clothes today are made with plastic in the synthetic textiles aka Plastic Fashion?
 There is now a growing problem of tiny fibers (or microplastic) that originate from synthetic fibers, such as nylon, rayon, acrylic, polyester, and spandex, polluting our oceans!